 As the cleaning solution starts to fizz, head back to the garden furniture and spray it directly onto the surface.
 It should continue to fizz for a few minutes.

-Note: Make sure the spray gets into all the nooks and crannies – especially rattan furniture – to avoid letting it fester.
+Note: Ensure the spray enters all the nooks and crannies – especially rattan furniture – to avoid letting it fester.

 Step three: Wipe away the grime